-- 3.2 Subject to this clause, this Enterprise Agreement will be read and interpreted in conjunction with the following: - Chauffeurs (Ministerial) Public Service Award; - Intellectual Disability Services Award; - Government Stores Employees Interim Award; - South Australian Government Civil Construction and Maintenance Award; - South Australian Government Health Etc. Ancillary Employees Award; - South Australian Government Printing Interim Award; - South Australian Government Services Award; and - South Australian Government Transport Workers Award.
+- 3.2 Subject to this clause, this enterprise agreement will be read and interpreted in conjunction with the following: - Chauffeurs (Ministerial) Public Service Award; - Intellectual Disability Services Award; - Government Stores Employees Interim Award; - South Australian Government Civil Construction and Maintenance Award; - South Australian Government Health Etc. Ancillary Employees Award; - South Australian Government Printing Interim Award; - South Australian Government Services Award; and - South Australian Government Transport Workers Award. - 3.3 A clause in this enterprise agreement will prevail over any provision in an applicable award referred to in the preceding sub-clause to the extent of any inconsistency. - 3.4 The objects and commitments clause will apply to the interpretation and operation of this enterprise agreement.

-- 3.3 A clause in this Enterprise Agreement will prevail over any provision in an applicable award referred to in the preceding sub-clause to the extent of any inconsistency.
-In relation to Clause 53 and Schedule 8 of this Enterprise Agreement, the parties may vary applicable awards to provide for an updated Injury and Income Protection Policy.
-In the event this occurs it is the parties' intentions that the Award provision will prevail, where such provisions are superior to the provisions in this Enterprise Agreement.
-To remove any ambiguity or uncertainty, the parties may, by agreement, vary this Agreement to include the updated Injury and Income Protection Award provisions. - 3.4 The objects and commitments clause will apply to the interpretation and operation of this Enterprise Agreement. - 3.5 The Appendices form part of this Enterprise Agreement. - 3.6 In relation to "Appendix 3: Provisions Applicable to Specific Occupational Groups" and "Appendix 4: Workplace Flexibility Agreements": - 3.7 A clause in Appendix 3 and Appendix 4 will prevail over any other clause of this Enterprise Agreement to the extent of any inconsistency; - 3.8 In interpreting or applying a clause in Appendix 3 and Appendix 4, regard may be had, in the event of ambiguity or uncertainty, to the context within which the clause appeared in the relevant superseded Enterprise Agreement or was agreed (respectively); and - 3.9 Clauses in each part of "Appendix 3:" Provisions Applicable to Specific Occupational Groups" will apply only to the particular agency to which the part refers, unless the clause otherwise provides; and clauses in any schedule in "Appendix 4: Workplace Flexibility Agreements" will apply only to the workplace specified in the schedule. - 3.10 Where a clause or Appendix refers to a particular agency, unless otherwise specified, the clause or Appendix shall have effect only in respect of the named agency, employees within that agency, and association(s)/union(s) with members within that agency. - 3.11 Words and expressions that are defined in South Australian legislation shall, unless a contrary intention is specifically indicated, have the same respective meanings in this Enterprise Agreement. - 3.12 In this Enterprise Agreement references to statutes shall include regulations made under those statutes and all statutes amending, consolidating or replacing the statutes referred to. - 3.13 The headings and clause numbers appearing in this Enterprise Agreement are inserted only as a matter of convenience and in no way define, limit, construe or describe the scope or intent of the clauses of this Enterprise Agreement nor in any way affect this Enterprise Agreement.
+- 3.5 The Appendices form part of this enterprise agreement. - 3.6 In relation to "Appendix 3: Provisions Applicable to Specific Occupational Groups" and "Appendix 4: Workplace Flexibility Agreements": - 3.7 A clause in Appendix 3 and Appendix 4 will prevail over any other clause of this enterprise agreement to the extent of any inconsistency; - 3.8 In interpreting or applying a clause in Appendix 3 and Appendix 4, regard may be had, in the event of ambiguity or uncertainty, to the context within which the clause appeared in the relevant superseded enterprise agreement or was agreed (respectively); and - 3.9 Clauses in each part of "Appendix 3:" Provisions Applicable to Specific Occupational Groups" will apply only to the particular agency to which the part refers, unless the clause otherwise provides; and clauses in any schedule in "Appendix 4: Workplace Flexibility Agreements" will apply only to the workplace specified in the schedule. - 3.10 Where a clause or appendix refers to a particular agency, unless otherwise specified, the clause or appendix shall have effect only in respect of the named agency, employees within that agency, and association(s)/union(s) with members within that agency. - 3.11 Words and expressions that are defined in South Australian legislation shall, unless a contrary intention is specifically indicated, have the same respective meanings in this enterprise agreement. - 3.12 In this enterprise agreement references to statutes shall include regulations made under those statutes and all statutes amending, consolidating or replacing the statutes referred to. - 3.13 The headings and clause numbers appearing in this enterprise agreement are inserted only as a matter of convenience and in no way define, limit, construe or describe the scope or intent of the clauses of this enterprise agreement nor in any way affect this enterprise agreement.